AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS_TimeSeries/DotNet/Try/README.md

 Try .NET
 ----------------------------
 This sample is also provided in Try .NET.
+Currently using this in Try .NET is available only by self-hosting it.

 To get to the try .MD file that walk over the sample click here:
 - [Sample](./Sample.md)